 This document outlines the minimum nurse staffing standards for critical care units in New Zealand.
-These standards state the minimum standards staffing required to deliver safe, quality patient focused care in critical care.
+These standards state the minimum staffing required to deliver safe, quality patient-focused care in critical care.

-These standards have been developed in line with minimum standards for nurse staffing levels set by related professional bodies i.e. Australian College of Critical Care Nurses (ACCCN, 2016), the College of Intensive Care Medicine of Australia and New Zealand (CICM, 2016), British Association of Critical Care Nurses (BACCN, 2009, updated 2010), American Association of Critical Care Nurses (AACN, 2010), the World Federation of Critical Care Nurses (WFCCN, 2019).
-These New Zealand Standards for Critical Care Nursing Staffing replace the New Zealand College of Critical Care Nurses (CCNS) "Minimum Guidelines for Intensive Care Staffing in New Zealand" (Morley, 2005).
+These standards have been developed with consideration of minimum standards for nurse staffing levels set by related professional bodies i.e. Australian College of Critical Care Nurses (ACCCN, 2016), the College of Intensive Care Medicine of Australia and New Zealand (CICM, 2016), British Association of Critical Care Nurses (BACCN, 2009, updated 2010), American Association of Critical Care Nurses (AACN, 2010), and the World Federation of Critical Care Nurses (WFCCN, 2019).
+These New Zealand Standards for Critical Care Nurses (WFCCN, 2019).
+These New Zealand Standards for Critical Care Nurses for Intensive Care Staffing in New Zealand (Morley, 2005).
 Morley's document was New Zealand's first position statement on critical care nurse staffing, which was developed in response to a New Zealand Ministry of Health review of critical care services in New Zealand (Intensive Care Clinical Advisory Group, 2005).

 In New Zealand, nursing practice is regulated by the Nursing Council of New Zealand (NCNZ).
-The NCNZ defines three scopes of practice for nurses; Nurse Practitioner (NP), Registered Nurse (RN) and Enrolled Nurse (EN).
-Each of these scopes of practice has specific competencies as stated by the Nursing Council of New Zealand (NCNZ, 2007; 2008; 2012, 2019).
+The NCNZ defines three scopes of practice for nurses: Nurse Practitioner (NP), Registered Nurse (RN) and Enrolled Nurse (EN).
+Each of these scopes of practice has specific competencies as stated by the Nursing Council of New Zealand (NCNZ, 2007; 2008; 2012; 2019).

 The following standards outline the appropriate nursing service delivery within a New Zealand Critical Care Unit.
-To meet the standard of nursing service delivery, the criteria within these guidelines needs to be applied in their entirety.
+To meet the standard of nursing service delivery, the criteria within these guidelines need to be applied in their entirety.